 In TENS, physical therapists use a machine to target muscles and nerves with electrical currents.
 This triggers nerves to release your body’s natural pain-relief hormones called endorphins.
 This passive exercise works effectively as an alternative treatment for herniated discs.

 Your physical therapist will also work on some active exercises, including aerobic exercises, to promote your blood flow to the spinal cord.
 It helps your spine become less stiff.
-The physical therapist will work on low-impact aerobic exercises to improve your disc herniation.
-The most effective aerobic exercises for herniated discs are cycling, brisk walking, and swimming.
+The physical therapist will work on low-impact aerobic exercises to improve disc herniation.
+The most effective aerobic activities for herniated discs are cycling, brisk walking, and swimming.

 Practicing muscle-strengthening exercises helps you provide support to your core and back muscles.
-Strong bones and back muscles evenly distribute your body weight, which removes pressure from your spine.
+Solid bones and back muscles evenly distribute your body weight, which removes pressure from your spine.
 This eventually improves disc herniation.

 Stretching exercises make your body more flexible.
 While it makes doing other exercises easier, it also helps avoid muscle stiffness.
 Stretching also helps maintain the ideal body balance, reducing pressure on the spine’s discs.